puyanwei/punchbag-game/README.md

 I have found the process quite enjoyable and it is interesting to see the comparisons between React and Vue.
 Vue seems a lot more readable and everything is pure Javascript so there is no need to worry about incorrect syntax.
 I have found it pretty satisfying to have the ideas of adding sounds, and the 60's batman fight scene onomatopoeias into my app.

 I am interested in seeing how I can test this, but since I am spiking by following the tutorial I may complete that first and come back to this later on.

+I have blogged about the details of this web app in more detail [here](https://thep-log.blogspot.co.uk/2018/02/a-vue-to-view-punchbag-game.html)